 Lived apart from spouse.
-If you did not live with your spouse at any time during the year and you file a separate return, your filing status, for this purpose, is single.
+If you didn't live with your spouse at any time during the year and you file a separate return, your filing status, for this purpose, is single.

 Modified adjusted gross income (AGI).
 You can use Worksheet 1-1 to figure your modified AGI.
-If you made contributions to your IRA for 2015 and received a distribution from your IRA in 2015, see Both contributions for 2015 and distributions in 2015, later.
+If you made contributions to your IRA for 2019 and received a distribution from your IRA in 2019, see Both contributions for 2019 and distributions in 2019, later.

-Do not assume that your modified AGI is the same as your compensation.
-Your modified AGI CAUTION may include income in addition to your compensation (discussed earlier) such as interest, dividends, and income from IRA distributions.
+Don't assume that your modified AGI is the same as your compensation.
+Your modified AGI may include income in addition to your compensation (discussed earlier) such as interest, dividends, and income from IRA distributions.

-Form 1040.
-If you file Form 1040, refigure the amount on the page 1 "adjusted gross income" line without taking into account any of the following amounts.
+Form 1040 or 1040-SR. If you file Form 1040 or 1040-SR, refigure the amount on the page 2 "adjusted gross income" line without taking into account any of the following amounts.

-- IRA deduction.
+• IRA deduction.

 - Student loan interest deduction.

 - Tuition and fees deduction.

-- Domestic production activities deduction.

 - Foreign earned income exclusion.

 - Foreign housing exclusion or deduction.

 - Exclusion of qualified savings bond interest shown on Form 8815.

 - Exclusion of employer-provided adoption benefits shown on Form 8839.